o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

 1. Under **Select a Project Template**, you can choose a project template with a pre-configured selection of Gems.
 You can also choose different Gems to enable for your project.
 This tutorial uses the default template and its pre-configured selection of common Gems.

-1. Choose **Create Project** to create the project files in the directory specified by the project location.
-This will also register your project in the O3DE manifest, located at `<USER_DIRECTORY>/.o3de/o3de_manifest.json`.
+1. Choose **Create Project** to create the project files in the root directory specified as the project location.
+This also registers your project in the O3DE manifest, located at `<USER_DIRECTORY>/.o3de/o3de_manifest.json`.

 ## Build the O3DE project